Sivaranjan89/Elements/README.md

             <li>singleGroupDisplay</li>
 </ol>

+### Set data for the expandable listview as shown below, String refers to the parent and object refers to child which can be any array object
+expandableListView.setData(HashMap<String, Object>);

 ### You don't have to create an adapter for expandable listview.
 Just call as shown below,
 expandableListView.designParentChildView(new UIExpandableListView.DesignParentChildView() { <br>
             @Override<br>